amos-project2/metadata-hub/documentation/wiki/Server.md

 [![Ooops, there should be an image :(](https://github.com/amos-project2/metadata-hub/blob/develop/documentation/images/server/File.PNG?raw=true)](https://github.com/amos-project2/metadata-hub/blob/develop/documentation/images/server/File.PNG?raw=true)

-"File" is our object type which gets returned by searchForFileMeta and represent our files in the server.
+"File" is our object type which gets returned by the query searchForFileMeta() and represents our files in the server.
 It has different fields which are also represented in some way in the database.
 Most metadata will be in the field "metadata", which is a list of "Metadatum" Object Types.
 The "Metadatum" Object Type can be seen directly below.
 #### Metadatum